-Through internships and co-op opportunities, Elon helps students apply classroom knowledge, understand the value of productive work and develop the knowledge and skills to compete and progress in a meaningful job.
+Through internships and co-op opportunities, Elon helps students apply classroom knowledge, understand the value of productive work and develop the knowledge and skills to compete and progress in meaningful employment.
 More than 89 percent of 2011 Elon graduates reported participation in internships and co-ops on the graduation survey.
-(Additional information on page 42.)
+(Additional information on page 44.)